scharss/openmap/README.md

-# openmap how retriev data from Api from openweathermap
+# openmap how retrieve data from Api from openweathermap